Post-Regularization Confidence Bands for Ordinary Differential Equations: Introduction

 The first component is a new localized kernel learning approach that in effect fuses two widely used nonparametric modeling techniques, reproducing kernel learning methods \citep{wahba1990}, and local polynomial methods \citep{fan1996local}.
 More specifically, we adopt the kernel ODE model of \citet{dai2021kernel}, which is built upon the learning framework of reproducing kernel Hilbert space \citep[RKHS,][]{Aronszajn1950, wahba1990} and smoothing spline analysis of variance \citep[SS-ANOVA,][]{Wahba1995, huang1998projection, LinZhang2006}.
 This model allows highly flexible and unknown forms for the functions in the ODE system as well as interactions.
 Meanwhile, we employ the Taylor expansion and local approximation idea, which is frequently employed in local polynomial nonparametric regressions \citep{fan1996local, Opsomer1997}.
 Such a fused method essentially characterizes the regulatory effect of one variable on another in the ODE system through a scalar quantity, which in turn allows us to derive the corresponding confidence band.
 Moreover, this localized kernel learning approach is potentially useful for other nonparametric modeling problems beyond ODEs.

 We remark that our method is related to but also substantially different from the kernel ODE method of \citet{dai2021kernel}, and the kernel-sieve hybrid method of \citet{lu2020kernel}.
 Compared to \citet{dai2021kernel}, although we adopt the same ODE model framework, our estimator is utterly different after introducing the local approximation.
 Actually, our localized kernel estimator has a slower convergence rate compared to the minimax rate of the estimator of \citet{dai2021kernel} in a low-dimensional setting; see Section \ref{sec:estimation-rate}.
-On the other hand, this slower rate is sufficient for constructing an asymptotically valid confidence band.
-More importantly, the method of \citet{dai2021kernel} can only obtain the confidence interval for the entire signal trajectory, which is the \emph{sum} of \emph{all} individual effects, but not for a \emph{single} individual effect of one variable on another.
-Directly adopting the estimator of \citet{dai2021kernel} can \emph{not} obtain the individual confidence band we target.
-Compared to \citet{lu2020kernel} who tackled the inference problem of a nonparametric additive model, our ODE inference method differs in multiple ways, including that the signals are not directly observed but need to be estimated from the data with error, there are pairwise interaction terms, and the ODE estimation involves integrals.
-These differences have introduced a whole new set of challenges than \citet{lu2020kernel}, and thus an utterly different solution.
+On the other hand, this slower rate is sufficient for constructing an asymptotically valid confidence band. {More importantly, the method of \citet{dai2021kernel} can only obtain the confidence interval for the entire signal trajectory, which is the \emph{sum} of \emph{all} individual effects, but not for a \emph{single} individual effect of one variable on another.
+Directly applying the estimator of \citet{dai2021kernel} \emph{cannot} obtain the individual confidence band we target.
+Later, we also numerically demonstrate that the proposed method outperforms a naive modification of \citet{dai2021kernel} that aggregates the point-wise confidence intervals at grid points with Bonferroni correction.} Compared to \citet{lu2020kernel} who tackled the inference problem of a nonparametric additive model, our ODE inference method differs in multiple ways, including that the signals are not directly observed but need to be estimated from the data with error, there are pairwise interaction terms, and the ODE estimation involves integrals.
+These differences have introduced a whole new set of challenges than \citet{lu2020kernel} and the classical sieve method of \citet{shen1994convergence}, and thus a different solution.

 We also remark that, by choosing a proper linear kernel or additive kernel, the kernel ODE model includes the linear ODE \citep{Zhang2015} and the additive ODE \citep{Chen2017} as special cases.
 Consequently, our inference solution is applicable to a range of different ODE models.
 Our work thus addresses a scientific question that is crucial but currently still remains open, and makes a useful addition to the ODE toolbox.